 The first is to pump in your seat with a nursing cover.
 I don’t know that this is something I would feel comfortable doing, especially if your pump is noisy.

-The second option you have is to pump in the restroom.
+The second option you have is to use your breast pump in the restroom.
 I would suggest that you let the flight attendant know what you’re doing so they won’t wonder what happened to you in there because you’ll likely be in there for about 20 minutes.
 But again, pumping on the go, even on a plane, can be done!

 If you are traveling and you are concerned about getting your milk back home, there is a great company called Milk Stork that will transport your breastmilk for you, making sure it gets to your baby and is still consumable.